JoeAllison/video_to_gif_chadcn/README.md

-# MP4 to GIF Converter
+# GifVibes

-A modern, browser-based MP4 to GIF converter that works entirely in your browser.
+A modern, browser-based video to GIF converter that works entirely in your browser.
 No files are uploaded to any server - all processing happens locally for your privacy and security.

 <!-- Force Vercel to use latest commit with fixed dependencies -->